okx/okexchain-docs/docs/resources/exchaincli.md

 order: 1
 -->

-# OKExChain Client
+# OEC Client

-## OKExChain CLI
+## OEC CLI

-`exchaincli` is the tool that enables you to interact with the node that runs on the OKExChain network, whether you run it yourself or not.
+`exchaincli` is the tool that enables you to interact with the node that runs on the OEC network, whether you run it yourself or not.
 Let us set it up properly.
-In order to install it, follow the [installation procedure](../getting-start/install-okexchain.html).
+In order to install it, follow the [installation procedure](../getting-start/install-oec.html).

 ## Setting up exchaincli